AVENTER-UG/marathon/README.md

 ## Help

 Have you found an issue?
-Feel free to report it using our [JIRA Issues](https://jira.mesosphere.com/projects/MARATHON/summary) page.
+Feel free to report it.
 In order to speed up response times, we ask you to provide as much information on how to reproduce the problem as possible.
 If the issue is related in any way to the web UI, we kindly ask you to use the `gui` label.

-If you have questions, please post on the [Marathon Framework](https://groups.google.com/forum/?hl=en#!forum/marathon-framework) email list.

-You can find Marathon support in the `#marathon` channel, and Mesos support in the `#mesos` channel, on [freenode][freenode] (IRC).
-Alternatively, check out the same channels on the [Mesos Slack](https://mesos.slack.com/) ([request an invitation here](https://mesos-slackin.herokuapp.com/)).

-The team at [Mesosphere][Mesosphere] is also happy to answer any questions.

-If you'd like to take part in design research and test new features in Marathon before they're released, please add your name to our [UX Research](http://uxresearch.mesosphere.com) list.

 ## Authors